Geo

 • The installation takes multiple manual steps that together can take about an hour depending on circumstances.
 Consider using the GitLab Environment Toolkit Terraform and Ansible scripts to deploy and operate production GitLab instances based on our Reference Architectures, including automation of common daily tasks.
 Epic 1465 proposes to improve Geo installation even more.

-• Real-time updates of issues/merge requests (for example, via long polling) doesn’t work on the secondary site.
+• Real-time updates of issues/merge requests (for example, via long polling) doesn’t work on secondary sites where http proxying is disabled.

 • Selective synchronization only limits what repositories and files are replicated.
 The entire PostgreSQL data is still replicated.
 Selective synchronization is not built to accommodate compliance / export control use cases.